wadmp/wadmp.github.io/src/gen3/tutorials/configuring-router-apps/README.md

 :::

-1. You can overview, compare and delete your Configuration Profiles in the *Config Profiles* section.
+7. You can overview, compare, and delete your Configuration Profiles in the *Config Profiles* section.

 ![config_prof_menu](./ConfigProfile1.png)